tomyedwab/yesterday/design/httpsproxy.md

 ## 4. Routing and Endpoint Design

+- `/public/login` and `/public/logout`: Special routing rule - always routes to the login service regardless of Host header.
+Used for centralized authentication.
 - `/api/set_token`: Sets a cookie and redirects to a provided URL.
 Used after login.
 - `/api/access_token`: Handles access token requests, integrating with the login service.
 - `/public/*`: Proxies to the backend without authentication.